-In 2015, the MN Legislature passed a buffer law which essentially reinforced laws already on the books - the Shoreland Ordinance and Public Drainage Ditch buffers.
+In 2015, the MN Legislature passed a buffer law, Minn.
+Stat. § 103F.48, subd.
+1(d), which essentially reinforced laws already on the books - the Shoreland Ordinance and Public Drainage Ditch buffers.
 The law requires a vegetated buffer be placed along Public Waters (50-foot average width) affected covered under the current Shoreland Ordinance and along Public Ditches (16.5-foot width).
-The Public Water buffers must be in place by Nov $1^{\rm st}$, 2017 and the Public Ditches by Nov $1^{\rm st}$, 2018.
 The purpose of the law is to help improve water quality in the State of Minnesota.
 We all know this will not fix water quality, but is one tool being used to help.

 Part of the legislation included the SWCDs conducting a preliminary review of the waters in their county and assess compliance.
-In Redwood County, the buffer law impacts 2,737 parcels of land - overall compliance is approximately 52%.
-Our assessment during the end of 2016 indicated Public Waters parcels were over 75% compliant, but Public Ditches are only 36% compliant.
+In Redwood County, the buffer law impacts 2,421 parcels of land - overall compliance is approximately 65%.
+As of Nov 2017, approximately 95% of the Public Waters were compliant.
+52% of ditches have existing buffers, or are planned to have the required 16.5-foot buffer.
+There are still about 1,500 parcels to go to be fully compliant by Nov 2018.